ttbrunner/biased_boundary_attack_avc/README.md

-## Biased Boundary Attack: NeurIPS 2018 AVC
+## Biased Boundary Attack: NeurIPS 2018 Adversarial Vision Challenge

 This repository contains an implementation of the Biased Boundary Attack on Tiny ImageNet, as described in the paper **Guessing Smart: Biased Sampling for Efficient Black-box Adversarial Attacks** (https://arxiv.org/abs/1812.09803).

 ![alt text](readme-img.png "The Biased Boundary Attack")

 This code is our final submission to the **NeurIPS 2018 Adversarial Vision Challenge**.
-We achieved 2nd place with this submission to the **Targeted Attack** track.
+We achieved second place with this submission to the **Targeted Attack** track.
 See [the leaderboard](https://www.crowdai.org/challenges/nips-2018-adversarial-vision-challenge-targeted-attack-track/leaderboards) and [the final results](https://medium.com/bethgelab/results-of-the-nips-adversarial-vision-challenge-2018-e1e21b690149).

 Also check out our results for the other tracks: